top of page

 A Guide to The Holy Mysteries

-This page contains brief explanations of The Holy Mysteries from the Byzantine Leaflet Series*.
+This page contains brief explanations of The Holy Mysteries excerpted from the Byzantine Leaflet Series*.
+Download and read the extended texts in the guide below—The Holy Mysteries.
 Please review as it contains formative information that will be of benefit when you meet with Father Miron.
-Click on image above to download.

 St. John Chrysostom on Mystery